+Because the remedy results in contamination remaining at the Site that does not allow for unrestricted use, the SM includes a monitoring plan to assess the performance and effectiveness of the remedy.
 SM activities are ongoing.
-Sampling results from 2013 and 2014 show that groundwater contamination exceeding ambient water quality standards covers a significant portion of the onsite area, although contaminant concentrations appear to be diminishing (MACTEC, 2013b) and (MACTEC, 2014).
+Sampling results from 2013 and 2014 show that groundwater contamination exceeding ambient water quality standards covers a significant portion of the on-site area, although contaminant concentrations appear to be diminishing (MACTEC, 2013b) and (MACTEC, 2014).
 In 2014, two temporary soil vapor sampling points were installed and sampled at subsurface locations immediately north of the Site.
-Results from the soil vapor samples show detections of various VOC compounds, including PCE, at concentrations exceeding State of New York air guideline values.
+Results from the soil vapor samples show detections of various VOC compounds, including PCE which was detected at 1,300 and at 5,000 μ g/m3.
+The NYSDEC has made attempts to access the building adjacent to the vapor sampling points to conduct indoor air sampling.
+The owner of the building, which is occupied only intermittently reflecting its use as a social club, has not granted access for the sampling.
+Should the building owner (who previously declined an offer from NYSDEC to install a SSDS) decide he would like a SSDS installed, or if a change in ownership of the building occurs, a SSDS will be offered and/or installed.